Cristelknight999/Expanded-Ecosphere/README.md

 - I can't find any sugar cane.
 Look in the tropical biomes and swamps.

 # How to install
+### On Client:
+1. Download the mod or datapack version from the [downloads](#official-downloads) above.
+##### Mod:
+1. put the file into the `mods` folder in `.minecraft/mods`.
+2. Then install the matching mod loader for your downloaded mod file: [Fabric download](https://fabricmc.net/use/installer/)[(tutorial)](https://fabricmc.net/wiki/player:tutorials:install_mcl:windows) or [Forge download](https://files.minecraftforge.net/net/minecraftforge/forge/)[(tutorial)](https://www.youtube.com/watch?v=fMKwJ97ri90).
+3. Then start your game and create a new world.

+##### Datapack:
+1. Open Minecraft.
+2. Create a new world and click on "Data Packs".
+3. Drag the data pack into the Minecraft window.
+It should be a .zip file or directory.
+Click "Yes" on the confirmation screen.
+4. Move the data pack to the right hand side of the screen by clicking the triangle on its icon.
+5. Click "Done" and continue creating your world, then click on "Create New World".

-On a server:
+### On a server:
 1. If you are using a Vanilla, Spigot, or Paper server, download the datapack version.
-If you are using a Fabric or Forge server, you can download either the datapack or the mod version.
+If you are using a Fabric or Forge server, you can download either the datapack or the mod version ([download](#official-downloads) links are above).
 2. If you are using the datapack version (the one that ends with `.zip`), put the file into the `world/datapacks` folder.
 If you are using the mod version (the one that ends with `.jar`), put the file into the `mods` folder.
-3. Start your server.
-**Next steps only needed in 1.18-1.19.2!** If you log onto it, you'll see that the area around spawn is vanilla terrain while beyond it is WWOO terrain.
+3. Start your server.<br>**Next steps only needed in 1.18-1.19.2!**<br>If you log onto it, you'll see that the area around spawn is vanilla terrain while beyond it is WWOO terrain.
 Stop your server.
 4. Go into the `world` folder and delete the `region` folder.
 5. Restart your server, and it should be fully generating new terrain